arts-link/hugo-theme-gallery/README.md

 ### Featured Content on the Homepage

-Albums (and als taxonomy pages like categories) can be marked as "featured":
+Albums (and also taxonomy pages like categories) can be marked as "featured":

 ```plain
 ---